N. M. Perera: State Council of Ceylon

-In 1936 he contested the Ruwanwella constituency, which at the time was the Thun Korale areas of Yatiyantota, Ruwanwella and Dereniyagala and parts of the present Galigamuwa electoral division, from the LSSP.
+In 1936, he contested the Ruwanwella constituency — which at the time comprised the Thun Korale areas of Yatiyantota, Ruwanwella, and Deraniyagala, along with parts of the present Galigamuwa electoral division — as a candidate of the LSSP.
 His opponent was the incumbent Molamure Kumarihamy of the Meedeniya Walauwa, the feudal manor which had tremendous power over the poor people of the Sabaragamuwa area at the time.
-He was to hold this seat, or its Yatiyantota portion on division, continuously until 1977.
-Following his election, he and Philip Gunawardena, the other LSSP member of the State Council, used it as a platform voice the party's policy and objectives for complete independence from Britten, where as the Ceylon National Congress was advocating self-rule.
-In 1937, he formed the Ratmalana Railway Workers' Union and was the LSSP delegate to the Indian National Congress session.
+He went on to hold this seat, or its Yatiyantota portion after the division of the constituency, continuously until 1977.
+Following his election, he and Philip Gunawardena, the other LSSP member of the State Council, used it as a platform to voice the party's policy and objectives for complete independence from Britain, in contrast to the Ceylon National Congresswhich advocated for self-rule.In 1937, he founded the Ratmalana Railway Workers' Union and served as the LSSP delegate to that year’s session of the Indian National Congress.

 Anti-war activity and imprisonment

 With the outbreak of World War II, the Board of Ministers declared its support to the British government.
 The LSSP opposed the move, claiming that it was an imperialist war and organized protest.
 In 1939, Perera formed the All-Ceylon Estate Workers' Union and lead a militant strike at Mooloya Plantation in January 1940.
-Perera and Gunawardana voted against the war budget in the State Council, On protests of the planters, the Governor of Ceylon declared LSSP activity against war effort as subversive and order the police to arrest the leaders of the LSSP.
+Perera and Gunawardana voted against the war budget in the State Council.
+Following complaints from plantation owners, the Governor of Ceylon declared LSSP activities against the war effort to be subversive and order the police to arrest the leaders of the LSSP.
 On 18 June 1940, N.M.
-Perera, Philip Gunawardena, and Colvin R de Silva were arrested by the police with Edmund Samarakkody being arrested the following day, but Leslie Goonewardene evaded arrest.
-The LSSP called for a gathering to protest the arrest and carried out a protest march which was dispersed by the police with a baton charge and followed by arrests.
-LSSP leaders were detained at the Welikada Prison but was later transferred to the Bogambara Prison after it was suspected that they were planning a hunger strike.
+Perera, Philip Gunawardena, and Colvin R. de Silva were arrested by the police with Edmund Samarakkody being arrested the following day, but Leslie Goonewardene evaded arrest.
+The LSSP called for a gathering to protest the arrest and carried out a protest march which was dispersed by the police with a baton charge followed by further arrests.
+LSSP leaders were detained at Welikada Prison but was later transferred to Bogambara Prison after it was suspected that they were planning a hunger strike.
 On 5 April 1942 during the Easter Sunday Raid, Perera along with several other imprisoned LSSP members escaped from prison.
-He was smuggled into Bombay in July 1942 and worked with the Bolshevik-Leninist Party of India, Ceylon and Burma (BLPI) in that country's independence struggle.
-He was arrested in Bombay in July 1943 and was deported to Ceylon where he was sentenced to six months’ rigorous imprisonment by the Magistrates Court of Kandy for prison escape and was imprisoned in Badulla for the duration of the war.
-He was released in 1945.
+He was smuggled into Bombay in July 1942 and worked with the Bolshevik-Leninist Party of India, Ceylon and Burma (BLPI) in the Indian Independence Movement.
+He was arrested in Bombay in July 1943, deported to Ceylon, and sentenced by the Magistrate’s Court of Kandy to six months of rigorous imprisonment for escaping custody.
+He was held in Badulla for the remainder of the war and was released in 1945.